RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       There are also settings to control the time and date format displayed, and the weather presets available in the weather controls.

+      If you want to use the Onscreen Controls on a client in a multiplayer context, to control UDS/UDW state on the server, there is support for this.
+In your player controller class, add the UDS Client Controller component.
+Onscreen Controls will automatically use this from clients to replicate time/weather functions up to the server.

 -----
 MISCELLANEOUS
 -----